Club Tour

 by Lesley Hall

-The Club’s annDSC07945ual tour to our twin city of Aix-en-Provence saw 11 members fly via Marseille to spend a long weekend in and around the city.
+The Club’s annual tour to our twin city of Aix-en-Provence saw 11 members fly via Marseille to spend a long weekend in and around the city.
 We received a warm welcome from our old friends from the village clubs of Saint Cannat and Puyricard, where we participated in challenging melées alongside our hosts.
 Puyricard’s terrain in particular has its own challenges, as they prefer to play on their car park with its rough ground and ‘racines’ or tree roots to their smooth official pistes.
 Saturday afternoon was spent with new friends at the village of Couteron, just north of Aix, taking part in their regular melée.
 We were delighted to be given a bottle of local wine for each participant, presented in a formal ceremony which the French are so fond of.
 Our new committee Chair, Diana, was in splendid form thanking our hosts in her best French, which they obviously appreciated.

 She presented them with a new Twinning badge, a tasteful little Union Jack and Tricolor together.